MingFei2001/SFTP_Overdose/README.md

 # SFTP_Overdose
-A script to stress test SFTP connection and test concurrent transfer limit and speed.
+A script to stress test SFTP connections and evaluate their concurrent transfer limits and performance.